Information for those who have booked an appointment for a tattoo

 No alcohol intake 24 hours before or after the tattoo.

-Leave the bandage on overnight, approx. 12-24 hours
+Leave the bandage on for 24 hours.

-Pat the tattoo dry with a clean towel
+Pat the tattoo dry with a clean towel.